View Product Page

 Step 1 – Add a new notification

-By clicking on the “+ Add notification” button a popup will open and we will select the notification we want to create.
-In this case, we want to add a ‘Coupon’ notification for a ‘summer sale’.
+By clicking on the Add notification button, a popup will open allowing us to select the notification we want to create.
+In this case, we want to add a Coupon notification for a ‘Season sale’.

 Step 2 – Notification name

-The name you give in here is for admin use only.
-The customer will not see this name, this is simply the title you give to the notification, it is a mandatory field.
+The name you add here is for admin view only.
+The customer will not see this name, this is simply the title you give to the notification and it is a mandatory field.

 Step 3 – Notification content

-First, we start by adding the text of the notification content.
-As you can see in the example below, you can edit the font, size, etc.
+First, we start by adding the text of the notification from the ‘Content’ tab.
+As you can see in the example below, you can edit the font, the size, etc.

-• Coupon code: Here you can insert the WooCommerce coupon code that you have previously created.
+• Coupon code: from this option you can insert the coupon code that you have previously created from the WooCommerce default settings: Marketing > Coupons.

 On the right side, you see a preview of the notification you are creating in real time.
 It changes dynamically as you are editing the notification.